 Addiction to Xanax comes with very uncomfortable withdrawal symptoms when you stop taking it.
 This is one of the reasons why you continue to use it.
 Working with a physician can help you manage your dosage.
 If you find yourself trying to get more pills than your doctor prescribed or using illegal methods to obtain the drug, you might need to seek addiction treatment.

 If you’re addicted to Xanax, the withdrawal symptoms when you quit get quite uncomfortable.
 They can also be dangerous.
 Detoxing alone can send your body into overdrive, causing heart palpitations, hallucinations, seizures, mania or paranoia.

 Drug detox is usually predictable and has a distinct peak of intensity before it subsides.
 However, Xanax detox symptoms come and go.
 You think you’re through the hardest part when the intense side effects reappear.

 Medical supervision during Xanax detox treatment is important.
 A professional can help you step down the dose in a safe way and offer medications to make withdrawal symptoms less distressing.

 We offer personalized care for all of our patients.
-Call Serenity House Detox at 866.516.8356 to find out how our detox center can help you take the courageous first step in your journey toward recovery.
+Call Serenity House Detox & Recovery at 866.516.8356 to find out how our detox center can help you take the courageous first step in your journey toward recovery.